withspectrum/code-of-conduct/README.md

 If a participant engages in harassing behavior, the Spectrum team may take any action they deem appropriate, up to and including expulsion from all Spectrum spaces and identification of the participant as a harasser to other Spectrum community members or the general public.

+## Diversity Statement

+Spectrum welcomes and encourages participation by everyone.

+No matter how you identify yourself or how others perceive you: we welcome you.
+We welcome contributions from everyone as long as they interact constructively with our communities.

 ## Adopt a code of conduct in your community